ElishaPhillips/ElishaPhillips.github.io/_projects/quantum.md

 I posted this writeup on a webpage built with Jekyll/Gem and hosted on Github, with various customized CSS/Html/JS elements from a pre-formed template.

-_Note: Due to the nature and limited reliability of properly scaling HTML graphs in an iframe container, mobile viewing is not currently functional, and Desktop viewing is required.
+_Note: Due to the nature and limited reliability of properly scaling HTML graphs in an iframe container, mobile viewing has some scaling issues, and Desktop viewing is recommended.
 In the future, I plan to rebuild the graphs in a Dash framework to fix this issue._

 # Process: